mel-121821/calculator/README.md

 - Pressing = before entering all of the numbers or an operator could cause problems
 - Pressing "clear" should wipe out any existing data.. make sure the user is really starting fresh after pressing "clear"
 - Display a snarky error message if the user tries to divide by 0.. and don't let it crash your calculator

+Extra credit:
+- Users can get floating point numbers if they do tha math required to get one, but they can't type them in yet.
+Add a (.) button and let users input decimals.
+Make sure you don't let them type more than one!
+- Make it look nice!
+At least make the operations a different color from the keypad buttons
+- Add a "backspace" button, so the user can undo if they click the wrong number
+- Add keyboard support!
+You might run into an issue where keys such as (/) might cause you some trouble.
+Read the MDN doccumentation for event.preventDefault (https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) to help solve this problem